doojoo9999/kotlin_liargame/docs/blockblast_ui_ux_plan.md

 ## Overview
 This document outlines 10 key UI/UX improvements for the Block Blast project.
 It incorporates specific user feedback regarding visibility, camera perspective, and layout stability, while adding complementary features to enhance the overall experience.

+## Reference Analysis (zzirit.kr/blockblast)
+An analysis of the reference implementation revealed the following areas for improvement:
+- **Camera**: Currently isometric/angled.
+This creates perspective distortion that makes judging alignment difficult. **Plan**: Switch to Orthographic Top-Down.
+- **Grid**: Faint lines that are hard to see against the dark background. **Plan**: High-contrast checkerboard or distinct borders.
+- **Tray**: Blocks are in fixed containers but can look small or uncentered. **Plan**: Normalized scaling to maximize visibility within the tray slots.
+- **Interaction**: Dragging requires precise pixel targeting. **Plan**: Add "Touch Offset" and "Snap Ghost" to make control forgiving.

 ## Core User Requirements (High Priority)

 ### 1. Fixed Top-Down Orthographic View